OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/build-information/index.md

 ![Build information on release page](/docs/packaging-applications/build-servers/build-information/images/build-information-release-2.png "width=500")

-For packages pushed to the Octopus built-in repository, the build information can also be viewed in the package version details by navigating to **{{Library, Packages}}** and selecting the package.
+For packages pushed to the Octopus built-in repository, the build information can also be viewed in the package version details by navigating to **Library ➜ Packages** and selecting the package.

 ![Build information on package version page](/docs/packaging-applications/build-servers/build-information/images/build-information-package-version-2.png "width=500")